Tim McCarthy: Post-Secret Service career

 McCarthy became the Chief of the Orland Park Police Department in May 1994.

 In 1998, he ran for the Democratic nomination for Illinois Secretary of State against Jesse White of Chicago, then the Recorder of Deeds for Cook County, and State Senator Penny Severns of Decatur.
 Severns was removed from the ballot after failing to meet the signature requirement.
 McCarthy ran an outsider campaign that took a law-enforcement approach to the Secretary of State's office including standardized DUI tests and easier to read license plates.
 White won the primary election with 55% of the vote to McCarthy's 45% of the vote, or a margin of 100,195 votes.

-In 1999, he earned a Master of Science degree in criminal/social justice from Lewis University in Romeoville, Illinois.
+He earned a Bachelor of Science in Finance from the University of Illinois at Urbana-Champaign, and a Master of Science in Criminal/Social Justice from Lewis University.

 In March 2016, he was awarded the first annual Chief of Police of the Year award by the Illinois Association of Chiefs of Police.
 The award cited his legislative advocacy, supervision of the building of the country's first police station to receive a LEED Gold certification, working to establish the South Suburban Major Crimes Task Force, promoting crisis intervention training for officers and the use of Narcan to prevent heroin overdoses.
 From July 2016 to April 2017 he served as the acting village manager of Orland Park.
-In recent years, he has served as the corporate vice president of a security systems company.
-Currently, he speaks to schools and conventions about his experiences as a Secret Service Agent during the Reagan administration.
+He later served as the corporate vice president of a security systems company, and appeared in speaking engagements at schools and conventions, where he related his experiences as a Secret Service Agent during the Reagan administration.

 On July 1, 2020, McCarthy announced his retirement effective August 1, 2020.

 Personal life

-McCarthy is married and has three children.
+McCarthy and his wife were married for 47 years at the time of his retirement in July 2020.
+They have three children.

-McCarthy was interviewed in 2016 about the release of John Hinckley Jr., and responded: "I don't have to agree with it, but I expected it.
+McCarthy was interviewed in 2016 about the release of John Hinckley Jr., stating, "I don't have to agree with it, but I expected it.
 There are very few cases that people, after a period of time, are viewed as no longer being a danger to themselves or others.
 I hope they're right about it.
 It's a big decision.
 I give the judge credit.
 That's what he gets paid for."